David Paymer

-Early life
+Early life and education

-Paymer was born on August 30, 1954, in Oceanside, New York, the son of Sylvia, a travel agent, and Marvin Paymer, a pianist and musical director who originally worked in the scrap metal business.
+Paymer was born in Oceanside, New York on August 30, 1954.
+He is the son of Sylvia, a travel agent, and Marvin Paymer, a pianist and musical director who originally worked in the scrap metal business.
 They divorced in 1973.
-Paymer, who is Jewish, has a brother, Steve.
+Paymer is Jewish.
+He has a brother, Steve.
 His mother was born in Belgium and left for the United States to escape the Nazi occupation.

 Paymer graduated from the University of Michigan with a Bachelor of Arts in theater and psychology.
-He is married to Liz Georges; they have two children.